programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 In fact there is [an ontology for music](http://www.musicontology.com/).
 As well as a well-developed specification it also has some useful examples of its use: have a look at the [Getting started pages](http://www.musicontology.com/docs/getting-started.html).
 Some of this will probably be a bit opaque to you now, but it's good to get a sense of what LOD can look like (formats in which LOD can be written will be discussed later in the course).

 Unfortunately I can't find anything that describes the relationship between a teacher and a pupil in the Music Ontology.
 But the ontology is published openly, so I can use it to describe other features of music and then create my own extension to the ontology; if I then publish my extension openly then others can use it if they wish.
+However, in this case Terhi Nurmikko-Fuller tells me that the [Linked Jazz project](https://linkedjazz.org/) allows us to use mentorOf, which sounds like it would work nicely in our case, and not just for jazz.

 Now if you were studying the history of pianism you might want to identify many pianists who were taught by pupils of Liszt, to establish a kind of family tree and see if these 'grandchildren' of Liszt have something in common.
 You could research Liszt's pupils, make a big list of them, and then research each of the pupils and try to make lists of any pupils they had.
 With LOD you could (again, if the triples exist) write a query along the lines of: